-The global Sustainable Development Goals (SDGs), which came into effect on 1st January 2016, will shape global sustainable development policy through to 2030.
+The global Sustainable Development Goals (SDGs), which came into effect on 1st January 2016, shape global sustainable development policy through 2030.
 In addition to adopting the 17 goals and 169 targets in March 2016, the UN Statistical Commission agreed on an indicator framework to track the SDGs.
 To fulfil the commitment to "Leave No One Behind" on which Agenda 2030 is based, the SDGs require a nuanced approach to assessing progress at global, regional, national and sub-national levels.
-This will require robust data production and tracking systems to be built in every country so that achievements at the national and local levels can be assessed and fed into the wider global framework.
-These national mechanisms must be effective and integrated, and should not only allow for accurate measurement but also be used to inform decisions about resource allocation and policy implementation in pursuit of the goals themselves.
+This approach will require robust data production and tracking systems to be built in every country so that achievements at the national and local levels can be assessed and disseminated into the wider global framework.
+These national mechanisms must be effective and integrated, should allow for accurate measurement, and also be used to inform decisions about resource allocation and policy implementation in pursuit of the goals themselves.

-A plethora of data initiatives have been born since, with extensive support from the donor community.
-A recent stocktake of the data revolution by the EU, GDPRD and IFAD attested that more data are being produced and in cost-effective ways.
+A plethora of data initiatives have been developed since, with extensive support from the donor community.
+A recent assessment of the data revolution by the EU, GDPRD and IFAD attests that more data are being produced and in cost-effective ways.
 However, these data have remained in research domains and are not fully used by decision-makers.
 This is the last mile to be bridged.

-This session will be organise around 3 themes, each of which has several objectives:
+This session will be organised around 3 themes, each with several objectives:

-Theme 1: Addressing data gaps
+Theme 1: Address data gaps

-- Present the current situation to produce and highlight data gaps. - Discuss opportunities to strengthen data regimes. - Discuss opportunities to further develop data system with a view to ensuring harmonization, comparability, and quality of data. - Present possibilities for using new data/ technology to address identified data gaps and engage new actors. - To determine how alignment with national and regional agendas will impact data collection and indicator production and reporting.
+- Present the current situation to highlight data gaps. - Discuss opportunities to strengthen data regimes. - Discuss opportunities to further develop open data systems and platforms to enable harmonization, comparability, and data quality. - Present possibilities for using new data/ technology to address identified data gaps and engage new actors and partners. - Determine how alignment with national and regional agendas will impact data collection, indicator production, and reporting.

-Theme 2: Encouraging data use
+Theme 2: Encourage data use

-- Have an open dialogue with key users on how data produced can better meet their needs. - Identify ways to harness the opportunity of the momentum around data for development agendas to strengthen the sharing, accessibility and presentation of data. - Raise the profile of data production and use with key stakeholders including policy makers to encourage the use of improved data for evidence-based decision-making and accountability
+- Have an open dialogue with key users on how data produced can better meet their needs. - Identify ways to harness the opportunities of the momentum around data for development agendas to strengthen the sharing, accessibility and presentation of open data. - Raise the profile of data production and use with key stakeholders, including policy-makers, to encourage the use of improved data for evidence-based decision-making and accountability.

-Theme 3: Strengthening the Data Ecosystem
+Theme 3: Strengthen the data ecosystem

-- Solidify the multi-stakeholder approach to achieving and measuring development agendas, and create new data communities. - Identify and discuss solutions to major funding gaps. - Identify and discuss solutions to technological and major capacity gaps. - Provide an opportunity for country-to-country learning. - Ensure high-level political and policy-maker buy-in for the Roadmap process. - Identify key issues for the policy and enabling environment for the data ecosystem.
+- Solidify the multi-stakeholder approach to achieving and measuring development agendas, and create new data communities. - Identify and discuss solutions to major funding gaps. - Identify and discuss approaches to technological innovation and major capacity gaps. - Provide opportunities for country-to-country learning. - Ensure high-level political and policy-maker buy-in for the Roadmap process. - Identify key issues for the policy and enabling environment for the data ecosystem.

-Inspiring and motivating all types of data users and decision-makers to increase their efforts to use data to inform decisions on policies, programmes, strategies, investments, and the design and implementation of programmes is our hope for the session.
+The objective of this session is to inspire and motivate all types of data users and decision-makers to increase their efforts to use data to inform decisions on policies, programmes, strategies, investments, and the design and implementation of programmes.
 The session's success stories of data use will give others inspiration and ideas to try cutting-edge methods to increase data use.
-Information about hurdles encountered and tried-and-true solutions will be invaluable for those encountering similar challenges and assist people in getting over obstacles.
+Information about hurdles encountered and tried-and-true solutions will be invaluable for those encountering similar challenges and will assist people in getting over obstacles.